Saturday, March 17, 2012

 when you cut the round of the acequia away

-spilling harvests of leaves and farolitos
+spilled harvests of leave and husks

 an ancient shale from a river of prayers

-on an afternoon sliding towards winter
+on that afternoon sliding towards winter

 and the ditchrider didn’t curve around the old cottonwood

-stopping rubber to turn iron
+stop rubber to turn iron and hook debris circling culverts

-and hook debris circling culverts like salmon waiting at the dam
+like salmon waiting at the dam.

-did you look beyond the tsunami of metal
+Did you look beyond the tsunami of metal

-to the Holy Family
+that drowned the bells of Holy Family Church

 see the Comanches ghost dancing with San Ysidro

-in the dust devils and hiss of ripples?
+through the dust devils and hiss of ripples?

 another mirage turned Aral

-the elders would have remembered
+the elders might have told you

 carved across a silver-framed gaze

-if you’d held them
+if you'd held them they might have told you

-they might have told you that one storm could swallow a shore
+that one storm could swallow a shore

-200 years carried in your tide.
+two hundred years carried in your tide.

 Yasmeen Najmi